reallygoodprogrammer/pwserver/README.md

 }
 ```

 Congrats!
-Once you've completed all of that you have created your first `pwserver` plugin!

-A client interface will be automatically generated for your plugin accessible with the
+Once you've completed all of that you have created your first `pwserver` plugin.
+A client interface will be automatically generated for your plugin accessible with the `client.py` script.

-`client.py` script.
+### Different Plugin Classes

+Instead of using the `BasePlugin` class:

+- For automatic scheduling functionality, use `ScheduledPlugin`

 ---